AndyRey7/hiker-app/README.md

 * **Dallas Bille** -[DallasBille](https://github.com/DallasBille)

 ## About
-For the people that love to go on trails and add input on the trails.
-This is your website to see what kind of trails there are in the beautiful National Parks of the United States.
+Do you enjoy nature and hikes, if yes then this is the app to have to keep a record of trails that you want to hike or that you would like to check out.
+You get to see what kind of trails there are in the beautiful National Parks of the United States.

 ## Setup